STANDARD TERMS AND CONDITIONS FOR PRODUCT VENDOR MEMBERSHIP

 B. Counterparts.
 This Agreement may be executed in separate counterparts each signed by a Party and such counterparts deemed an executed whole with the full force and effect.
 Signatures may be exchanged by email or electronic signature and such signatures will be deemed original.

-C. Entire Agreement.
+C. Entire Agreement; Purchase Orders.
 This Agreement, including any exhibits referenced herein, constitutes the entire agreement of the Parties with respect to the subject matter hereof, and supersedes all previous written, and all previous or contemporaneous oral negotiations, understandings, arrangements, and agreements.
 This Agreement may be amended only by a written amendment signed by both Parties.

 D. Advertising or Publicity.
 Except as provided for in Sections II(A)(6) and (7), neither Party shall use the other Party’s name, service marks, or trademarks, or refer to or identify the other Party in any advertising, publicity releases (including references on any customer lists or posting on websites), or promotional or marketing correspondence to others without the prior written approval of the other Party.